blitz-js/blitz/.changeset/light-squids-draw.md

 "@blitzjs/generator": patch
 ---

 Fix `cannot find module db error` in JavaScript template.
-Replaced requiring the config using `esbuild` instead paring the AST to get the `cliConfig`.
-Allow added option to find the `blitz-server` file in `src` directory for this logic.
+Replace requiring the config using `esbuild` with parsing using `jscodeshift` to get the `cliConfig` values.
+Added logic to find the `blitz-server` file in `src` directory